Sandwich fillings for kids

 Crisp, golden fish fingers are a sandwich filling guaranteed to make kids smile.
 Coated in a cornflake crumb and served with sweet potato chips, they bring the fun-factor to mealtimes.
 Stack the battered fish with fresh salad and a dollop of homemade tartare into wholemeal buns for a hearty lunch or dinner.

-Check out more tasty fish finger recipes for kids.
+Check out more delicious fish finger recipes for kids.

 More sandwich filling ideas